 The Master of Education in Educational Leadership program addresses the knowledge, skills, and dispositions needed to meet the challenges of serving in leadership positions in the increasingly complex environments of Pre-K-12 schools.
-The program meets the requirements for a principal licensure program in the State of Ohio and is designed for educators who aspire to serve as principals, assistant principals, directors, supervisors, and dean of students in Pre-K-12 settings.
+The program meets the requirements for a principal licensure program in the State of Ohio and is designed for educators who aspire to serve as principals, assistant principals, directors, supervisors, and deans of students in Pre-K-12 settings.
 A hallmark of the program is the inclusion of courses that specifically address the administration of programs to meet the needs of all students.

-Requirements for the M.Ed. in Educational Leadership
+Requirements for the Master of Education in Educational Leadership

 Courses Credits For Prerequisites and Co-requisites please see course descriptions.
-EDU 512 Applied Behavior Analysis and Transitions for Intervention Specialist 3 EDU 535 Developing a Deeper Understanding of Leadership 3 EDU 536 Collaboration: Leading and Facilitating Teacher Development 3 EDU 537 Coaching and Mentoring for Improved Results 3 EDU 539 Continuous Improvement: Understanding Change & School Commty 3 EDU 542 Leading Instructional Learning 3 EDU 543 Data Management for Improved Instruction 3 EDU 544 Inclusion, Intervention Teams and Special Education Law 3 EDU 545 School Law and Personnel Services 3 EDU 570 School Business, Finance, and Allocation of Resources 3 EDU 599A Instructional Leadership Practicum I 1 EDU 599B Instructional Leadership Practicum II 1 EDU 599C Instructional Leadership Practicum III 1 EDU 599D Instructional Leadership Practicum IV 1 Total Credits Required 34
+EDU 512 Applied Behavior Analysis and Transitions for Intervention 3 Specialist EDU 535 Developing a Deeper Understanding of Leadership 3 EDU 536 Collaboration: Leading and Facilitating Teacher Development 3 EDU 537 Coaching and Mentoring for Improved Results 3 3

+EDU 539 Continuous Improvement: Understanding Change & School 3 Community 3 EDU 542 Leading Instructional Learning 3 EDU 543 Data Management for Improved Instruction 3 EDU 544 Inclusion, Intervention Teams and Special Education Law 3 EDU 545 School Law and Personnel Services 1 EDU 570 School Business, Finance, and Allocation of Resources 1 EDU 599A Instructional Leadership Practicum I 1 EDU 599B Instructional Leadership Practicum II 1 EDU 599C Instructional Leadership Practicum III EDU 599D Instructional Leadership Practicum IV 34 Total Credits Required

-Requirements for the M.Ed. in Educational Leadership with Intervention Specialist Licensure
+Requirements for the Master of Education in Educational Leadership with Intervention Specialist Licensure